su8/pinky-bar/README.md

 Affects only linux, **--with-pci** and or **--with-sensors** will substitute -O0 flag to mitigate bugs in GCC caused by -O2 optimizations. -O0 will optimize the compiled binary for file size, while -O2 will optimize it for speed.
 So don't be shocked to find out that **--without-pci --without-sensors** will cause the compiled binary to double it's size.
 If things doesn't improve with upcomining GCC releases I will temporary drop -O2.

 Affects only linux users with wifi/wireless chipsets, run `lsmod|grep 802` and see whether your chipset uses cfg80211/mac80211.
 If that's so you can rely on libnl and enable **--with-libnl** configure options, otherwise your chipset probably still uses we/wext, so type **--without-libnl**.

+Affects only linux users, **--with-drivetemp** pretty much locks you down to hddtemp.
+You can adjust the perl one liner script at the end of this README and compile the program **--with-smartemp**, so you can switch between hddtemp and smartmontools at any time without the need recompile pinkybar with different options. **--with-smartemp** only cares for the existance of /tmp/pinkytemp file.

 **--with-weather** is using [dis url](http://openweathermap.org/current), register yourself there, create a new [API key](https://home.openweathermap.org/api\_keys) and supply them like dis to **configure**.